boucadair/lisp-pubsub-flow-examples/draft-boucadair-lisp-pubsub-flow-examples.md

 # Bootstrapping of an xTR

-When first bootrsapped, an xTR may delete any (stale) state that might be associated with its provisionned xTR-ID.
+When first bootrsapped, an xTR may delete any (stale) state that might be associated with its provisioned xTR-ID.
 To that aim, the xTR sends a Map-Request that has only one ITR-RLOC with AFI = 0.

 # Successful Notification